-- If you are taking any other medicines, including: - Metronidazole (a drug used to treat bacterial and protozoan infections) as a serious skin reaction can rarely occur. - Cimetidine (a medicine used to treat excess stomach acidity).
+- If you have been told by your doctor that you have an intolerance - If you are taking any other medicines, including: - Metronidazole (a drug used to treat bacterial and protozoan infections) as a serious skin reaction can rarely occur. - Cimetidine (used to treat excess stomach acidity).

-If you are not sure about any of the medicines you are taking, show the bottle or the pack to your pharmacist.
+If you are not sure about any of the medicines you are taking. show the bottle or pack to your pharmacist.